beaujeant/beaujeant.github.io/AppSec101/programming.md

 Comments
 --------

-Developers can add notes in their code that will be ignore by the compiler.
+Developers can add notes in their code that will be ignored by the compiler.
 Comments are typically used to:

 * Explain what the code is doing
 * Explain how to use a function